praizeTheFool/web/content/blog/2025-12-30-interesting-facts/index.md

 > to hold her,
 > to keep her to himself.”

+---

-## Chapter 9: The Aftermath
+## Chapter 9: The Aftermath That Stays

-Now, when he thinks about it,
-something has changed.

-The pain is not the same.

-But the feeling hasn’t completely left.
+It doesn’t hurt the same way anymore.

+But it doesn’t leave either.

-It just… sits quietly.
+It just… changes.

-And when it comes back,
+Becomes quieter.
+Heavier in a different way.

+And sometimes,
-it comes in waves.
+it comes back in moments you didn’t expect.

-Moments of “what if.”
-Moments of “maybe.”

-Moments that don’t last long,
-but stay long enough to be felt.

-Now, he doesn’t feel like loving anyone.
+Now, loving someone again feels different.

-Not because he can’t.
+Not impossible.

+Just… paused.

-But because once,
+Because once,
-he loved honestly.
+you loved honestly.

-And sometimes, that changes everything.
+And that changes how you look at everything after.

+---

-## Chapter 10: The Words That Remained
+## Chapter 10: The Words That Remain

-In the end, he didn’t go back.
+In the end,

-He didn’t try again.

-He didn’t look for closure.

-He just wrote.

-Because some things are not meant to be said to people.

-They are meant to be written.
+you don’t go back.

+You don’t fix it.

+You don’t get closure.

+You just learn to live with it.

+And sometimes,
+you write.

+Not for them.

+But because it’s the only place
+those feelings can exist without being questioned.

 > “In the end, I’m writing the verse
 > I once meant to share with you,